- 1 abbreviations

 arbitrator, arbiter, mediator

-to avoid prejudging the issue, do not say arrested for murder, say arrested on a charge of murder; see also allege.
+To avoid prejudging the issue, do not write “arrested for murder.”
+Instead, write “arrested on a charge of murder.
+See also allege.

 at the present time, at this time